Wirecloud/agile-dashboards/setDifference-list-operator/src/doc/index.md

 ## Introduction

-Calculates the difference between two input lists.
+The Intersect List operator is a WireCloud operator that provides the ability to calculate the difference of two lists.

+The input lists may have nested lists.

 ## Settings